 Cluster headaches cause severe pain around the eye, usually on one side of the head.
 The pain can feel like stabbing, sharp, or burning rather than throbbing.
 They start suddenly, occur in groups or clusters, and can last from 15 minutes to several hours.

-Attacks occur cyclically.
+Cluster headaches occur cyclically.
 A bout of regular attacks, known as a cluster period, can last a few days, weeks, or months.
-This is followed by remission periods, during which there are no headaches.
+During remission periods, a person has no headaches.

-- Cluster headaches normally affect one side of the head and the area around the eyes.
-There may be a reddened eye on the affected side of the head and a stuffy nose.
+- Cluster headaches typically affect one side of the head and the area around the eyes.
+Symptoms may include a reddened eye on the affected side of the head and a stuffy nose.

 - In northern countries, they are more common during the fall.